 OJJDP's Family Strengthening Series assists ongoing efforts across the country to strengthen the family unit by discussing the effectiveness of family intervention programs and providing resources to families and communities.

 This series showcases OJJDP's commitment to addressing girls' delinquency by presenting the Girls Study Group's research findings.
 The series examines recent trends, factors that protect girls against delinquency, what factors lead to delinquency, and more.

 Juvenile Accountability Block Grants Best Practices Series

 OJJDP's Juvenile Accountability Block Grants (JABG) program promotes greater accountability among young people who violate the law.
 OJJDP created the JABG series to help states and local governments develop programs in the 12 purpose areas established for JABG funding.
-Bulletins in this series inform juvenile justice policymakers, researchers, and practitioners about programs and approaches that hold juvenile offenders accountable for their behavior.
+Bulletins in this series inform juvenile justice policymakers, researchers, and practitioners about programs and approaches that hold justice-involved youth appropriately accountable for their behavior.

 Juvenile Justice Practice Series

 This series provides the field with updated research, promising practices, and tools for a variety of juvenile justice areas.
 These Bulletins are designed to be important resources for a large number of youth-serving professionals involved in developing and adopting juvenile justice polices and programs, regardless of their funding sources.
 This series is available online only.

 Justice Research Series